-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Emerging growth company □ Emerging growth company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 3, 2022, 197,399,056 shares of the registrant's Class A common stock were outstanding.
+Large accelerated filer ⊠ Smaller reporting company □ Accelerated filer□ Non-accelerated filer $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by che complying with any new or revised financial accounting ected not to use the extended transition period for it to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+As of May 3, 2022, 197,399,056 shares of the registrant's Class A common stock were outstanding.